 The responsible political agencies and the management of the Tabakfabrik are main players working on that concept, but the four activity zones are involved in the development work as well.
 From a perspective of system theory, all players – political representatives, management and pioneers – form subsystems of an overall system and develop in relative autonomy.

-Regarding the process of internal growth as well as the reciprocal actions of the subsystems, autopoiesis and self-organization depict important factors.
+With regard to the process of internal development and the interactions between subsystems, autopoiesis and self-organization are important factors.

 The benefit of seeing the development of the Tabakfabrik as autopoietic is the realistic and innovative management and development strategy, which accrues from this viewpoint.
 The traditional approach would be to view the Tabakfabrik as a lifeless object, being at the mercy of interventions from the outside.

-Learning processes in which new experiences are perceived and recursively introduced to the process by corrective measures are not scheduled.
-This fuels the risk of a design that does not recognise internal and external conditions.
+A linear design process collects ideas, draws up plans and implements changes.
+Planners often assume that they know all the factors – this assumption is usually unrealistic.
+Learning processes in which new experiences are gained and recursively incorporated into the overall process through corrective interventions are not provided for.
+This fuels the risk of planning that ignores internal and external conditions.

 Whichever relationship the players establish within or in-between the various divisions is relinquished to the relative autonomy of the subsystems.
-Thus, space for a diversity of contingent alliances between all players involved is generated.
-This approach is much more realistic as it recognises the momentum of contingency in all development processes.
-It incorporates correspondent phases of reflection and re-organization in the process of creation.
+This creates space for a variety of contingent alliances between all actors involved.
+This approach is much more realistic because it recognizes the moment of contingency in all development processes.
+It includes correspondent phases of reflection and reorganization in the design process.

 An approach in terms of system theory also uses the specific creative potential, which is generated when systems are given space for self-organisation and the approval of the productive moment of contingency.